daffabadran-dev/daffabadran-dev/README.md

 ### 🚀 About Me

 - 🎓 Currently learning at a Fullstack Developer bootcamp
-- 🌱 Always curious to explore new technologies & best practices
+- 😆 friendly
+- 🌱 love study together
 - 💬 Open for collaboration or discussion—feel free to reach out!
 - 📍 Based in Indonesia